blessedgithub/mywork/README.md

-## STEP 2
+## STEP 4

-##on CHEF WORKSTATION , ensure the knife.rb is poiniting to the chef-server and cookbook path is set
+## ON CHEF WORKSTATION , ENSURE KNIFE.RB IS POINTING TO YOUR CHEF SERVER AND COOKBOOK PATH IS SET

 Copy the 2  cookbooks downloaded from the git clone earlier (docker and mydocker)